 Message from the division head

-I am honored to have been appointed as the head of the Robotics and Mechatronics Division during its 95th term.
-As this is an important responsibility, I would like to contribute to the further development of the division by enlisting the help of the deputy head, Mr. Hiroki Murakami (IHI Corporation), the divisional secretary, Mr. Takahiro Kanno (Tokyo Medical and Dental University), and the members of the planning and operating committees.
+I am honored to have been appointed as the head of the Robotics and Mechatronics Division during its 98th term.
+I shall endeavor to contribute to the vitality of the division as well as to the development of industry through robotics and mechatronics technologies by enlisting the cooperation of our members, the planning committee, and the operating committee.

 Published by: JSME Robotics and Mechatronics Division Publicity Committee